 We recently completed the final stages of a concerted effort to complete all IND enabling activities and filed with FDA the IND on OK-101 to treat DED on November 18, 2022.
+On December 22, 2022 we announced that we received clearance of the IND application from the FDA to enable us to initiate a Phase 2, first-in-human, clinical study of OK-101 for the treatment of DED.

-Based on recent consultations with Ora, we are now planning to commence the first human study with OK-101 in the first quarter of 2023, and because the drug is designed to be administered topically, we plan to skip the standard Phase 1 studies typically expected with orally delivered or injectable drug candidates in non-life-threatening conditions and open the first trial as a Phase 2 clinical trial in DED patients (See OKYO Pipeline below).
+Based on ongoing consultations with Ora, we are now planning to commence the first human study with OK-101 in the first quarter of 2023, and because the drug is designed to be administered topically, we plan to skip the standard Phase 1 studies typically expected with orally delivered or injectable drug candidates in non-life-threatening conditions and open the first trial as a Phase 2 clinical trial in DED patients (See OKYO Pipeline below).
 This trial is anticipated to be conducted in approximately 200 to 250 DED patients.
 The study is being designed in conjunction with, and will be managed and monitored by Ora, well known for its leadership of ophthalmic clinical trial activities.
 The Phase 2 trial is expected to be completed in 6-9 months from enrollment of the first patient.